 In some cases, pregnancy causes hypothyroidism.
 In others, the hypothyroidism existed before the pregnancy, and the pregnancy worsens it.

-Some pregnant people experience night sweats.
+Some pregnant people experience

 As the body attempts to cool itself, a person may become cold, especially in an air conditioned room without blankets.
 Night sweats are not dangerous, but they can make sleeping more difficult.

 The body tries to regulate its own temperature by sweating, causing a person to breathe faster and motivating them to wear less clothing and seek cooler spaces.

 Sometimes, these attempts make a person feel cold.
 For example, a person might feel very cold shortly after a hot shower or a walk in the heat.